pavelsolis/Replication-Folder/README.md

 	- Paper: files that make up the paper.
 	- Slides: files that make up the slides.
 	- Numbers: code-generated text files containing specific numbers cited in the paper and slides.
-	- Equations: files defining and referencing equations.
+	- Equations: files that define and reference equations.
-	- Figures: figures used in the paper or the slides.
+	- Figures: files for the figures used in the paper or the slides.
-	- Tables: tables used in the paper or the slides.
+	- Tables: files for the tables used in the paper or the slides.
 	- Settings: files with settings for the paper and the slides.
 	- References: files listing the cited references.
 	- Extra: auxiliary, temporary and old files.